elfinix/ssp-think-tac-toe-g5/README.md

 - Mckyla Faith Valenzuela
 - Jeric De Guzman

-All of the notes here are based on your inputs and added research for stronger arguments while reporting.
-Let's review our topics wisely po.
+All of the notes here are based on your inputs, and research was added to strengthen the arguments while reporting.
+Let's review our topics wisely poooo.
 Salamaaat! 💛

 ## Download
 PPT (full version) = [download here](https://github.com/elfinix/ssp-think-tac-toe-g5/releases/download/v1.0/Group5_GenSoc_EvolutionaryTheory.pptx)